-AASB 12 integrates and makes consistent the disclosure requirements for various types of investments, including unconsolidated structured entities.
-It introduces new disclosure requirements about the risks to which an entity is exposed from its involvement with structured entities.
+AASB 2012-3 adds application guidance to AASB 132 to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legally enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
 Management has reviewed the impact of this amendment and has concluded that there is no material effect on the financial statements during the period or comparative periods covered by these financial statements.